lamorasjr/docker-my-first-container/README.md

 ![image](docs/imgs/app_img.png)

 ## Description
-This repository is to put in pratice fundamentals concepts I have learning in my studies about Docker.
+This repository is to put in pratice fundamentals concepts I have learned in my studies about Docker.

 ## Requirements
 * [Install Docker](https://docs.docker.com/desktop/)